-With the beautiful weather just around the corner, we hope you get the chance to enjoy some time outside in the sunshine however, with spring comes weeds.
+With the beautiful weather finally here, we hope you get the chance to enjoy some time outside in the sunshine however, with spring comes weeds.
 Even the best, most well-cared-for lawns in Ontario get common weeds, as due to the pesticide regulations they cannot be fully prevented.
 However, here are five, easy, natural adjustments you can make to your lawn care routine to prevent weeds.

 Bag Your Clippings